 Wondering if you can freeze cottage cheese?
 You definitely can when you're making DIY frozen dog treats.
 Most dogs love cheese of all kinds, plus this icy snack is high in protein.
 To make it, spoon nonfat cottage cheese into ice cube trays or small paper cups.
 Sink a small square of cheddar cheese in the center of each and freeze.
 The recommended serving is one ice cube for small to medium dogs and two for larger dogs (but don't offer this homemade frozen dog treat to your pup if he's lactose-intolerant).

-Blend 1 cup of canned pumpkin with 1 cup of nonfat plain yogurt.
-Pour or spoon into an ice cube tray or small paper cups and freeze.
-This is a very low-fat treat that is great for dogs that are in need of extra fiber in their diet.
-Most dogs love the taste of pumpkin.
+Canned pumpkin is a smart pantry staple to have on hand when you're ready to make frozen dog treats.
+Blend 1 cup of canned pumpkin with 1 cup of nonfat plain yogurt and then spoon the mixture into small paper cups and freeze.
+When ready to serve, peel away the paper covering.
+This is a low-fat treat that's ideal for pups who need an extra dose of fiber — and most dogs love the taste of pumpkin.

 A super easy ice treat for dogs can be made by filling a Kong toy with fresh or frozen veggies.
 Fill your pet's rubber toy with green beans, broccoli pieces, or cauliflower florets and then freeze it.
 Or you can scoop some wet dog food or peanut butter into a toy and freeze this option.
 Either way, your dog can lick and chew the tasty filling as the contents of the toy melt.

 Fruity yogurt squares